-If a state or local government entity or private entity providing credit enhancement for an investment fails to meet its obligations under the credit enhancement in the event of a default of the underlying mortgage loan, the HIT would be subject to the risks that apply to real estate investments generally with respect to that investment.
-In the case of investments backed by nursing home, assisted living or other healthcare facilities, economic performance may also be affected by state and federal laws and regulations affecting the operation of the underlying facility, as well as state and federal reimbursement programs and delays or reductions in reimbursements.
+If a state or local government entity or private entity providing credit enhancement for an investment fails to meet its obligations under the credit enhancement in the event of a default of the underlying mortgage loan (including because of policy changes or budgetary constraints), the HIT would be subject to the risks that apply to real estate investments generally with respect to that investment.
+In the case of investments backed by affordable housing, nursing homes, assisted living or other healthcare facilities or other investments directly impacted by government policies, economic performance may also be affected by state and federal laws and regulations affecting the operation of the underlying facility, state and federal reimbursement programs, grant funding and government guarantees, among other things.
 The portion of the HIT's portfolio holdings with no form of credit enhancement, such as Bridge Loans and Direct Mortgage Loans, will be subject to all the risks inherent in investing in loans or other assets secured by real estate or other collateral.

-During the five years ended on December 31, 2023, the HIT realized no losses because of defaults.
-However, there is no guarantee that defaults will not result in losses in the future, and the risk of default is increased under current market conditions because of elevated interest rates and higher costs of building materials, among other reasons.
+During the five years ended on December 31, 2024, the HIT realized no losses because of defaults.
+However, there is no guarantee that defaults will not result in losses in the future, and the risk of default is increased under current market and political conditions (for example, because of elevated interest rates and higher costs of building materials), among other reasons.

-The HIT seeks to minimize the risk of default with respect to mortgage loans securing CMBS by investing only in CMBS rated in the highest rating category by at least one nationally recognized statistical rating organization at the time of acquisition.
-However, ratings are only the opinions of the companies issuing them and are not guarantees as to quality.
+The HIT seeks to minimize the risk of default with respect to mortgage loans securing CMBS by investing only in CMBS rated in the highest rating category by at least one NRSRO at the time of acquisition.
+However, ratings are only the opinions of the NRSRO issuing them and are not guarantees as to quality.
 For more information about real estate-related risks and potential losses, see the "Defaults on Loans" and "Real Estate-Related Risks" sections of the SAI.